Implementing product thinking for satellite imagery datasets

 Rollback staging, invalidate cache, trigger re-clipping | Architecture Review Board + Incident Commander |

-This command removes the failed version from the catalog index, restores the previous manifest, and emits a PRODUCT_ROLLBACK_COMPLETE event to the governance bus.
 All pipeline executions must be logged with structured JSON output for audit trails and drift analysis.